tpascarella/sr50/docs/problems.md

 :::

-Here are the most common pieces of financial advice you will hear:
+Here are the sommon common pieces of financial "advice" you will be given:

 ### - "You need to max out your retirement accounts!"

-No you don't.
-What you need is build up passive income.
+False.
+What you need to do is build up passive cash flow.

 *Cash flow* is the only thing that will give you your time back, and exclusively investing into accounts that do not provide cash flow, and also reduces the capital you have to invest is terribly inefficient.